ToneLi/Some-methods-for-LangID/README.md

 Notes: I used the randomly initialized embedding matrix by random_uniform.
 I used the one-hot vector to represent label vecor.
 You can operate the file "Rnn_Training.py" to run this model. --python Rnn_Training.py or nohup python -u Rnn_Training.py > train.log 2>&1 &
 ## Method 4-6
+In these three models, I mainly foused on the latest model Transformer and model composition.
+The highlight in this model is muli-head attention and the position information.
+The authors just used attention to build the model.
+But I think although they introduced the position embedding in this model, I still think this way cannot obtain the position information in a better way.
+In github, [5] used Transformer and two layers CNN to enhance the text representation in text classification, I applied his method into LandID.
+To enhance the position representation, I consider that RNN (Recurrent Neural Network) can obtain the position information, so I used Bi-GRU to calculate the text's representation, and then combined the information which computed by Transformer+CNN.
+You can see the detail about this structure in the file "structure.png".
+On the other hand, you can also learn the propress about position embedding about transformer in my file.

 ## Result
 | Model | Accuracy|